- Aged 35 or below

 If any overseas or Mainland China participants have financial difficulty in travelling to Hong Kong, they should seek travel funding from their affiliated institutions and / or organisations.
 Should that failed, they should approach their national funding bodies.
 If their applications for financial support for their travel are rejected with written and trackable reason(s), they may apply for travel support from the HKLF Secretariat.
 The travel support application can be made after receiving the Forum acceptance notification, to be issued by the HKLF Secretariat.
 The travel support is at the sole discretion of the HKLF Secretariat.

-Non-Hong Kong permanent residents studying / working outside Hong Kong will be arranged with single hotel accommodation (including breakfast) for a maximum of six nights (14-19 November 2021 inclusive).
+Non-Hong Kong permanent residents studying / working outside Hong Kong will be arranged with single hotel accommodation (including breakfast) during Forum period.
 Any additional cost for extras and hotel incidentals, such as telephone calls, mini-bar, pay-TV / video and so forth, will be at the participants’ own expense.

-Those arriving before the check-in date (14 November 2021) or leaving after the check-out date (20 November 2021) should make their own accommodation arrangement for the non-inclusive date(s).
+Those arriving before the registration date or leaving after last day of the Forum should make their own accommodation arrangement for the non-inclusive date(s).
 Moreover, if any participants plan to arrange accommodation on their own, they are required to inform the HKLF Secretariat immediately after receiving the Forum acceptance notification.
 Please note that the HKLF Secretariat will not reimburse any expense for self-arranged accommodation.

 Hotel to be arranged by the HKLF Secretariat: